PEOPLE SEARCH

 or Yahoo's People

 Search.
-AOL's own whitepages service is not their
+AOL's own white pages service is not their

 own -- they resell Infospace.
 Google itself can be used for